 KENCO SUPPORT PROGRAM

-It is a comprehensive program targeted at SMEs that supports continuous implementation of the PDCA cycle necessary for health-oriented management.
+It is an app and web service targeted at SMEs that supports continuous implementation of the PDCA cycle necessary for Health and Productivity Management.
 This includes assisting companies in encouraging employees to go through health checkups, risk analysis of development of lifestyle disease, etc. for individual SME owners and employees, visualization of the company’s overall health status, and provision of health promotion solutions and incentives that promote continuous health improvement efforts.

 Kaisha Minnade KENCO+

+To prevent illness through health and productivity management, and prepare for unforeseen retirements, since January 2022 we have been offering a health-promoting insurance integrating the KENCO SUPPORT PROGRAM with protection.
 This product widely protects against a variety of risks such as death, severe disability, physical disability, critical illness, etc.; moreover, it has introduced a mechanism which discounts the basic policy insurance premiums the following year in the case that the customer’s “average number of steps per day is 8,000 steps or more every year.”
-We establish an “opportunity to start health-oriented management” by getting all of the owners, executives, and employees of SMEs to enroll in insurance together.
+We establish an “opportunity to start Health and Productivity Management” by getting all of the owners, executives, and employees of SMEs to enroll in insurance together.

 Commencement of Dodai?, a site for business owners sharing their views with each other

-In March 2022 we commenced the web service Dodai? for the owners of SMEs to meet and tackle the resolution of social issues together.
+In March 2022, we commenced the web community Dodai? for the owners of SMEs to meet and tackle the resolution of social issues together.
 Through this service, Daido Life, which has supported SMEs through protection until now, will put into practice the idea of “creating the future together with SMEs” going forward.

 The DAIDO Sustainability INITIATIVE